-- PK-1 Share access drives to parking facilities wherever feasible to minimize curb cuts and disruptions to pedestrians. - PK-2 Provide well-designed and maintained transit shelters, bicycle parking, street furniture and other amenities for pedestrians, transit riders and cyclists.
+- PK-1 Share access drives to parking facilities wherever feasible to minimize curb cuts and disruptions to pedestrians. - PK-2 Provide well-designed and maintained transit shelters, bicycle parking, street furniture and other amenities for pedestrians, transit riders and cyclists. - PK-3 Bicycle parking racks should be located near building entrances or along direct paths to building entrances, where both surface and parking structures are located, but should not interfere with pedestrian access.

-- PK-3 Bicycle parking racks should be located near building entrances or along direct paths to building entrances, where both surface and parking structures are located. - PK-4 Ensure that bicycle parking is secured and weather-protected and is located in highly visible areas for safety and security.
+PK-4 Ensure that bicycle parking is secured and weather-protected and is located in highly visible areas for safety and security.